freenas/freenas-docs/userguide/system.rst

 applied with the :guilabel:`Manual Update` button.
 After obtaining the update file, click :guilabel:`Manual Update` and choose a location to temporarily store the file on the %brand% system.
-Use the file browser to locate the update file, then click :guilabel:`Apply Update` to apply.
+Use the file browser to locate the update file, then click :guilabel:`Apply Update` to apply it.

+Update files end with a :file:`.tar` suffix.

+Manual updates cannot be used to upgrade from older major versions.

 #ifdef truenas